 All named executive officers of the Company are employed on an at-will basis.
-There are no contracts, agreements, plans, or arrangements that provide for payments to a named executive officer at, following, or in connection with any termination or change in the named executive officer's responsibilities.
-Mr. Petrucelly, accepted an offer letter in fiscal year 2016 that entitles him to twelve months' base salary in the event a change in control of the company causes termination of his employment.
-Under the terms of Mr. Petrucelly's change in control agreement with the Company, the following events constitute a change in control: (1) any person becomes the beneficial owner of 50% or more of the Company's voting power represented by the Company's outstanding stock; (2) any merger or consolidation of the Company causes a conversion of the Surviving entity; and (3) a change in the composition of the Board resulting in replacement of more than a majority of the incumbent directors.
-During fiscal year 2016, one named executive officer was granted a stock option award under the Company's 2009 Stock Incentive Plan.
-The stock options granted to the executive officer under the Company's Stock Incentive Plan vest upon a change of control event.
+There are no contracts, agreements, plans, or arrangements that provide for payments to a named executive officer at, following, or in connection with any termination or change in the named executive officer's responsibilities, except as described below.

+The Company has entered into a change of control agreement with Mr. Petrucelly that entitles him to twelve months' base salary in the event that within twelve months following a change of control, his employment is terminated by the Company other than for "cause" or by Mr. Petrucelly for "good reason" (in each case, as defined in the agreement).
+Under the terms of Mr. Petrucelly's change in control agreement with the Company, the following events constitute a change in control: (1) any person becomes the beneficial owner of the Company's securities representing 50% or more of the total voting power represented by the Company's outstanding voting securities pursuant to a transaction that the Board does not approve; (2) any merger or consolidation of the Company, other than a merger or consolidation resulting in the Company's voting securities outstanding immediately prior to such transaction continuing to represent at least 50% of the total voting power represented by the voting securities of the Company or the surviving entity, as the case may be, outstanding immediately after such transaction; or (3) a change in the composition of the Board resulting in less than a majority of the directors being Incumbent Directors.
+"Incumbent Directors" are defined as directors who either (A) are directors of the Company as of the date of the change of control agreement or (B) are elected or nominated for election to the Board with the affirmative votes of at least a majority of Incumbent Directors, or by a committee of the Board made up of at least a majority of the Incumbent Directors (but excluding an individuals whose election of nomination is in connection with an actual or threatened proxy contest).

+Certain executive officers of the Company have been granted stock option awards under the Company's 2009 Stock Incentive Plan, as described above.
+The stock options granted to the Company's executive officers under the Company's Stock Incentive Plan vest upon a change of control event.